17 Best Beaches in Mallorca

 Travel writer Freddy Sherman loves spending time on Mediterranean islands.
 He last visited Mallorca in 2022.

 Mallorca (Majorca) is a beautiful Spanish island destination in the Mediterranean Sea, located near its wilder neighbor, Ibiza.
 The island's beautiful beaches and its close proximity to most of mainland Europe make it one of the world's most popular places to visit for beach getaways.

-Regardless of what kind of beach you like, Mallorca's got it.
+Regardless of what kind of beach you like, with about 345 different beaches, Mallorca's got it.
 It has secluded, hidden beaches nestled in coves and canyons, like Sa Calobra, along with wide, sweeping beaches fronted by promenades and lines of hotels, shops, and cafés like C'an Pastilla.

 The island has many Blue Flag beaches, an international designation indicating that they meet stringent environmental management, health, and safety standards.